technomancy/leiningen/leiningen-core/README.md

     implements the isolation of project code from Leiningen's own code.
 * **leiningen.core.user** just has a handful of functions which handle user-level configuration.
-* **leiningen.core.ns** contains helper functions for finding namespaces on the classpath.

 ## Running Tasks